 The simple answer is "more or less anything".
-Because the code is compiled, it runs quickly, and is therefore suitable for writing more or less any program that you would consider a candidate for the Windows operating system.
+Because the code is compiled, it runs quickly, and is therefore .suitable fof writing more Of less any program that you would consider a candidate fof the Windows operating system.

-You probably won't be using it to write embedded systems for washing machines, toasters or fuel injection systems, but for more or less anything else, it can be used (and the chances are that probably someone somewhere has!)
+You probably won't be using it to write ernbedded systems for washing machines, toasters Of fuel injection systems, but for more Of less anything else, it can be used (and the chances are that probably someone somewhere has!)

-Some projects to which Delphi is suited:
+Sorne projects to which Delphi is suited:

 - Simple, single user database applications

 - Intermediate multi-user database applications

 - Large scale multi-tier, multi-user database applications

 - Internet applications

 - Graphics Applications

-- Multimedia Applications
+- Multirnedia Applications

-- Image processing/Image recognition
+- Irnage processing/Irnage recognition

 - Data analysis

 - System tools

-- Communications tools using the Internet, Telephone or LAN
+- · Communications tools using the Internet, Telephone Of LAN

 - Web based applications